WICG/display-locking/explainers/update-rendering.md

 [placeholder name](https://github.com/WICG/display-locking/issues/200))

 ### Motivation
-The web includes a number of features and heuristics (such as content-visibility, containment and others) that allow the User Agent to skip rendering work for elements and contents of elements.
-This is done with the intent to allow other content, animations and interactions to remain smooth and get as much CPU time as possible.
-However, there are situations where this neglects the site intent of showing currently skipped content shortly.
-In other words, if the website intends to show an element whose contents are currently skipped, then skipping work may cause jank when the contents are ultimately presented.
+The web includes a number of features and heuristics, such as content-visibility, containment and others, that allow the User Agent to skip rendering work for elements and contents of elements when they are not visible to the user.
+However if that content is subsequently brought on-screen, or its rendering state is queried via a DOM API, there may be a significant delay to render the content.

+An example use case is optimizing the speed of single-page-application navigations.
+If the application can predict a likely user action, then it can prerender the next view offscreen via `content-visibility: hidden` plus `renderpriority`.
+This will make the single-page application navigations faster for the user.

 ### Proposal: `renderpriority` element attribute
 When present, this attribute informs the User Agent that it should keep the